 In science fiction, a doctor of the future might wave an electronic sensor over a patient’s body to record vital signs and to diagnose an illness.
 While some form of that future is coming (and sooner than many people may think!), today’s physicians collect patient data using a range of tools and techniques and apply it to a body of evidence in order to determine the best treatment approach.
 It’s not an exact science, but it is a rigorous one, and the UC Davis Health System is an international leader in health science research.
 But research isn’t just delving into futuristic solutions to intractable problems.
 An important part of research is evaluating medical treatments and systems of care for effectiveness in the day-to-day practice of medicine.
 That’s where the faculty of the Department of Family and Community Medicine has made its mark.
 The Departmental strategic plan recognizes the importance of primary care outcomes research and set a goal of increasing the faculty’s capacity to conduct relevant research and to disseminate their findings.
 Among the important accomplishments during the first year of the five-year plan was the recruitment of a research development officer.
 While not directly involved with research, this individual will make the research possible by supporting faculty efforts to secure grant funding, and to proactively disseminate their knowledge to the public.
-During the first year of the strategic plan implementation, the Research and Scholarly Activity Committee, led by co-chairs Anthony Jerant, M.D., Associate Professor, and Joy Melnikow, M.D., Professor and Director of the Center for Healthcare Policy Research, has strengthened its reputation for scholarly achievement.
+The Research and Scholarly Activity Committee, led by co-chairs Anthony Jerant, M.D., Associate Professor, and Joy Melnikow, M.D., Professor and Director of the Center for Healthcare Policy Research, has strengthened the Department's reputation for scholarly achievement.

-Key Accomplishments of the Research and Scholarly Work Committee, 2012-13:
+Key Accomplishments of the Research and Scholarly Work Committee, 2015-16:

 V. Faculty and Staff Development